ericpalakovichcarr/django-facetools/docs/tutorial.rst

         url(r'^(?P<poll_id>\d+)/vote/$', 'polls.views.vote', name="poll_vote"),
     )

-Now each view has the facebook_authorization_required decorator, which will look for a signed request either in POST data or in the user's cookies.
+Now each view has the `facebook_authorization_required` decorator, which will look for a signed request either in POST data or in the user's cookies.
-If it's missing, it'll redirect the user to an authorization page to install your app and grant your app the permissions you specify.
+If it's missing, it'll redirect the user to an authorization page to install your app and grant it the permissions you specify.

 Adding Facebook open graph data to a template
 =============================================

 Change the
-template under `mysite/polls/templates/polls/index.html` so it looks like this::
+template under `polls/templates/polls/index.html` so it looks like this::

     {% load facetools_tags %}